King John Lackland: The Idiot Son

-In 1203, in an attempt to impose his authority and subdue those who still advocated the claim of his nephew the teenage Arthur of Brittany he waged war in northern France.
-This he did with only limited success but he did manage to capture Arthur who was by now being supported by Eleanor.
+In 1203, to impose his authority and subdue those who still advocated the claim of his nephew the teenage Arthur of Brittany he waged war in northern France.
+This he did with only limited success, but he did manage to capture Arthur who was by now being supported by Eleanor.
 Despite his youth Arthur refused to yield to John in any way and told him so to his face.
-There was something in John’s character that even as King made him incapable of cowering even a fifteen year old child.
+There was something in John’s character that even as King made him incapable of cowering even a fifteen-year-old /child.
 Sometime in April 1203, John decided to deal with the problem of the young Arthur personally.
 A chronicler tells us how: “John had captured Arthur and imprisoned him in the Castle at Rouen.
 After dinner on the Thursday before Easter, when he was drunk and possessed by the Devil, he slew him with his own hand, and tying a heavy stone to the body cast it into the Seine.”

 John’s brutal murder of the young Arthur only served to damage his reputation even further.
 Not that he seemed to care very much.
 His war in France had not been a great success but he believed it had.
-As far as he was concerned he had triumphed.
-With new found confidence in his ability as a military commander he now refused to pay homage to his titular overlord Philip II of France and another war soon ensued.
-This however was nothing less tha a disaster as he lost the provinces of Anjou, Maine and most of Poitou.
+As far as he was concerned, he had triumphed.
+With newfound confidence in his ability as a military commander he now refused to pay homage to his titular overlord Philip II of France and another war soon ensued.
+This however was nothing less than a disaster as he lost the provinces of Anjou, Maine and most of Poitou.

 He was certainly no Richard yet he remained determined to restore his prestige and renounce his nickname ‘Soft Sword.’
 But all he achieved was to lose even more of the family’s ancestral lands in France while the taxes required to pay for his failures were raised to punitive levels.